Stanley H. Weiss, an epidemiologist in infectious and chronic diseases stresses the importance of getting vaccinated

 First, I recommend that the rare person who develops a severe reaction to a first vaccine shot should not get a second dose of that vaccine.
 Secondly, there is some controversy about the optimal timing of a second dose, and the data are limited.
 Data from phase 3 vaccine clinical trials and many other immunology labs show that the second dose greatly boosts the immune response.

-I'm concerned that a delay of the second dose could leave people susceptible during pandemic rates of spread.
+I'm concerned that a substantial delay of the second dose could leave people susceptible during pandemic rates of spread.
 It also poses the theoretical risk of helping new variants emerge that could be resistant to vaccines.

 At this time, I recommend adherence to the dosing schedule recommended by the vaccine manufacturers and authorized under their emergency use authorizations without modification.
 Until new data on other time schedules is developed and carefully reviewed, I advise no change in timing.